 - (1) Intent: To provide areas for research, testing, and other light manufacturing establishments; set in a low-density suburban environment; compatible with the surrounding area and characterized by a low percentage of developed lot area; and featuring landscaping and improved open space.
-The development must comply with an approved development plan, as stipulated in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - a.
-Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - b.
-Manufacturing and industrial, artisanal: all work must be conducted entirely within an enclosed building. - c.
-Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building and have no negative impact on surrounding property.
+The development must comply with an approved development plan, as stipulated in Article VI. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - (a) Office buildings in excess of two thousand five hundred (2,500) square feet of floor area may use ten (10) percent of the floor area for retail and service uses such as restaurants, opticians, gift shops, barber and beauty shops, quick copy services, specialty shops, banks, and other commercial uses appropriate to the professional office environment. - (b) Manufacturing and industrial, artisanal: all work must be conducted entirely within an enclosed building. - (c) Manufacturing and industrial, light: all work must be conducted entirely within an enclosed building and have no negative impact on surrounding property.

-Minimum Lot Area Minimum Lot Width at Front Building Line Mi nimum Setba cks Minimum 7.5 Front Rear Each Side Maximum Height of Structure Living Area of Dwelling Unit Maximum Lot Area Coverage (Building) 10 acres 200 ft property li No structure located within 40 ft of a public street or property line, nor 50 ft from a district boundary.
-Permitted height of structures to be determined as part of development plan 50%
+Minimum Lot Mi inimum Setbac eks Minimum Maximum Minimum Lot Area Width at Front Building Line Front Rear Each Side Maximum Living Height of Area of Structure Dwelling Unit Lot Area Coverage (Building) 10 acres 200 ft No structure located within 40 ft of a public street or property line, nor 50 ft from a district boundary.
+Permitted height of structures to be determined as part of development plan NA 50%

-- a.
-No outside storage or equipment handling. - b.
-Loading areas shall be screened from view. - c.
-Supplemental Use Regulations, Article V. - d.
-District Development Criteria, Article VI. - e.
-Required Development Plans, Article VII. - f.
-Off-Street Parking and Loading Regulations, Article VIII. - g.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+(a) No outside storage or equipment handling.

+- (b) Loading areas shall be screened from view. - (c) Supplemental Use Regulations, Article V. - (d) District Development Criteria, Article VI. - (e) Required Development Plans, Article VII. - (f) Off-Street Parking and Loading Regulations, Article VIII. - (g) Signs, see Article X.